I Want To...

 - The Residency Program Coordinator also serves as Secretary of the Residency Preceptors Committee and assumes a lead role in program administration and recruitment activities.

-- Each resident selects a preceptor to be the facilitator to advise him or her throughout the year.
+- Each resident is assigned a preceptor to be the facilitator to advise him or her throughout the year.
 Facilitators review residents' training plan and assist them in establishing a development program for the year.
 Quarterly, facilitators review the residents' progress, and together with the residents, make modifications in the training plan.
 In addition, facilitators guide residents as the select their project and research committee, find preceptors to assist residents with their presentations and guide them in their career choices.

 - Project Advisor